 Major Depression

-Major depression involves at least five of the bulleted symptoms below for at least a two-week period.
-The depressive episode interferes with work, or study, eating, sleeping, and general functioning.
+Major depression involves at least five of the symptoms below for at least a two-week period.
+The depressive episode interferes with work or study, eating, sleeping, and general functioning.
 Major depressive episodes may occur once or twice in a lifetime, or recur frequently.
-Or they can occur spontaneously, during or after the death of a loved one, a romantic breakup, a medical illness, or other life event.
+They can also occur spontaneously during or after the death of a loved one, a romantic breakup, a medical illness, or other life event.
 Some people with major depression may feel that life is not worth living and some will attempt to end their lives.

 Persistent Depressive Disorder